 In early 2009 Robert Doyle, the Mayor of shocked many of s coffee lovers by suggesting that the city's coffee is overrated.
 'Coffee is coffee; it's not life or death,' he said (Lunn, 2009).
 There was a furore about his comments.
 Melburnians are passionate about their coffee.
 Arguably coffee is entenched in Melburnian's identity and is one of the main reasons Melbourne is seen as a great city, along with its cosmopolitan culture.

 Museum holds a number of objects related to s café culture within its History and Technology collection.
 These include a number of ephemeral objects from both the Black Cat Café and Mario's on in Fitzroy, such as cutlery and crockery, posters, leaflets, artwork and photographs.
-The museum also houses a Gaggia Espresso Machine from Don Camillo Restaurant which opened in 1955 near the Queen Victoria Market.
 There are also objects including chairs, crockery, cutlery and staff uniforms from Florentino's collected by the museum in 1988.
 The museum collected oral history interviews from the owners of the Black Cat Café, Henry Maas, Toni and Brian Edwards, following its closure in early 2001.

 Brown-May, Andrew (2001).
 Espresso: Coffee Stories, Australian Scholarly Publishing Pty Ltd, Melbourne

 Busch, Simon () ''s frothy city How Melbourne's cafes resist corporate assault and keep faith with a rich past', New Statesman, Arts and Culture section.

 Department of Infrastructure (1998 ).
 From doughnut city to cafe society, Dept. of Infrastructure, Melbourne